We are an interdisciplinary hub for international research, collaboration, education, communication and outreach.

 Working with experts around the world, we develop useful and continuing sea level and other climate change-related responses while collaborating with people on the ground to meet real-time needs and provide support.

-Our center, now housed in the Coastlines and Oceans Division, was created to address the emgerging need for an organizational mechanism to develop useful and sustained sea level and other climate change-related responses for both the human and natural environments.
+Our center, part of the Institute of Environment's Coastlines and Oceans Division, was created to address the emerging need for an organizational mechanism to develop useful and sustained sea level and other climate change-related responses for both the human and natural environments.
 We coordinate and engage in local to global solutions-oriented research, education, strategic thinking, communications and outreach by organizing top scientists, educators, students, municipal leaders and policymakers to produce an accurate understanding of impacts of sea level rise and climate change.
-It trains the next generation to have the knowledge and skills to thrive.
+We are giving the next generation the knowledge and skills to thrive.

 - To realize innovative, equitable solutions for social, environmental and economic prosperity